kallsyms/gasp/README.md

 ## Why

 - Tool calling ergonomics suck
+- Other parsers need you to go all in on their stack, you can drop us between whatever agent framework you use doesn't matter.
 - Other parsers are weak when you need to do production level engineering
 - Other Parsers Have Good DevX but weak parsing fundamentals